jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 That's why our most important identity is the tools we use.
 Our tools, not our biology, enable us to find a niche and earn a living.
 And, unlike biological animals, we can pick-up and drop tools to become new and improved technological species throughout our lifetime.
 Inventors are thus our heroes, the people who help our technological evolution are our allies, and those who oppose us are our antagonists.

 Seeing ourselves as biological beings had us chasing shadows.
-When we primarily identified with race, gender, or genetics, it allowed those with control over an important technology, from supervisors to princes, to become gatekeepers if they so desired.
-These antagonists justified their technological advantage by spinning biological and ideological stories about their supposed racial, gender, education, or noble superiority.
+When we primarily identified with race, gender, or genetics, it allowed those with control over an important technology, from princes to supervisors, to become gatekeepers if they so desired.
+These antagonists justified their technological advantage by spinning ideological stories about their supposed racial, gender, education, or noble superiority.

 We'd fight back by overcoming these stories, only to see them pop up again.
 Turns out racism, sexism, elitism are each shadows of antagonism.
-By chasing ideological shadows, we'd let antagonists keep their advantage and avoid re-running the race of technological evolution when new technology was invented.
+By chasing ideological shadows, we'd let antagonists avoid re-running the race of technological evolution we all must throughout our lifetime because new technology is always invented.

 We were born free, but everywhere our technological evolution was chained.

 Yet, even with all their talented storytelling, antagonists always failed.
 They proved human survival on this lifeboat called Earth is not based on our biology.
 Anyone who ever preached biological superiority fell in the face of technological progress.

-That progress was so sporadic and uncertain it allowed Entropy to often catch up.
-The pain of its attacks was called recessions, civil wars, depressions, and revolutions.
+That progress wasn't perfect.
+It was so sporadic and uncertain Entropy often caught up.
+The pain of its attacks was called layoffs, unemployment, homelessness, recessions, civil wars, depressions, and revolutions.
 The real cause in these human affairs was not failed government policy or unfair history; it was about thwarted evolution; i.e. the stream of adaptions needed to outrun Entropy were stalled because people wouldn't, or couldn't, adopt them.

 Ironically, the people who benefitted most from keeping Entropy away would invite it back by antagonizing evolution.
-Antagonists merely set the stage for society's suffering and their downfall.
-Natural selection requires a daily and hour scrutinizing, throughout the world, of every adaption, even the slightest.
+Antagonists merely set the stage for society's suffering and their own downfall.
+Evolution's selection of the best adaptions requires a daily and hour scrutinizing, throughout the world, of every adaption, even the slightest.

 That's why today, we protect every individual's technological evolution as a sacred right and teach it as an absolute obligation.

 Harnessing technological evolution seems simple to us now, but it took a big change to get here.
 Galileo taught us science over mythology, Jefferson freedom over servitude, and Darwin evolution over creationism; this book teaches us techvolution over ideology.
-Its lessons grant us the pathway to healthy politics and economics; democratized technological solutions that let everyone find their niche.
-We now judge our politics and economics by measuring the health of our technological ecosystem's checks and balances as biologists do with the natural world.
+The pathway to healthy economics is democratized technological solutions that let everyone find their niche.
+We judge our success by measuring the health of our technological ecosystem's checks and balances as biologists do with the natural world.
+Healthy politics is ensuring everyone has free access to the tools they need to keep the ecosystem healthy.

 Because of techvolution, today, we no longer have ideologies that encourage extremes and excess.
 Instead, we practice techvolution that promotes moderation and problem-solving.

 This change brought tremendous progress, yet human nature is not perfect.
 We still have many problems today.
-But at least we know antagonism must be purged in ourselves and our community whenever it appears.
+But at least we know antagonism comes too naturally to us when we authority over others; from teachers to coaches, supervisers to executives.
+And so it must be purged in ourselves and our community whenever it appears.
 Like knowing a language, once you understand a way of thinking, you automatically see the world differently.
-Better tools are the best weapon against Entropy, but gatekeeping a technology is a false god that, instead of passing-on one's genes indefintely, destroys the checks and balances required inside ecosystems, and thus leads to everyone's inevitable destruction.
+Better tools are the best weapon against Entropy, but gatekeeping a technology is a false god that, instead of securing one's future, destroys the checks and balances required inside ecosystems, and thus leads to everyone's inevitable destruction.

 Now I must thank those who took the first leap.
 It was many brave parents decades ago who unplugged from ideology and ventured into the frontier to start a new society.
 Because of them, we study, understand, and promote our technological evolution's new modes and orders.
 As a result, today's parents know every kid has an important goal to achieve and a fun story to live because, like in the natural world, there's always a niche to fill inside our ever-evolving ecosystem.